opnsense/update/README.md

 mechanisms.

 The utility was first introduced in February 2015.
 In October 2016, major FreeBSD version upgrade support was added.
+In August 2017, debug kernel support was added.

 opnsense-bootstrap
 ==================